Are you looking for a distraction-free way to display online forms on your WordPress website with no sidebar?

 You have the option of adding some footer text to the bottom of your form landing page.
 Change the default text by either deleting it and leaving it blank, or adding your own text.

-You can also remove any WPForms branding by clicking the Hide WPForms Branding checkbox.
+You can also remove any WPForms branding by toggling on the Hide WPForms Branding setting.

 Color Schemes and Style